Doctoral Programme in Clinical Research - Admission Criteria and Instructions for Applicants

 - Keep your original certificates at hand and prepare to acquire officially certified copies if needed!

-During the application period 3 March – 14 March, 4 pm (local time in Finland) 2025, you can apply for the right to study for a doctoral degree in the at the University of Turku in the Faculty of Medicine, Faculty of Social Sciences, Faculty of Science, Faculty of Technology or Turku School of Economics from 1 August 2025 onwards.
+a) The right to study for a doctoral degree at the University of Turku in the Faculty of Medicine, Faculty of Social Sciences, Faculty of Science, Faculty of Technology or Turku School of Economics from 1 January 2026 onwards

-What is expected of you?
+What is expected of you

-When applying for a right to study:
+When applying for a right to study

 - You are required to fulfil the prerequisites set by the doctoral programme and the faculty in question for granting a right to study.
-This information is available on the web page of each faculty:
+This information is available on the webpage of each faculty:

 If the applicant has a right to study for a doctoral degree at another university or in another doctoral programme at the University of Turku, the applicant must provide reasons for changing over to the Doctoral Programme in Clinical Research.
 A doctoral researcher may hold only one doctoral degree study right at the University of Turku at a time.

-During this application round the applicant may apply to a maximum of two doctoral programmes at the University of Turku.
-You can only have one valid study right at a time for a doctoral degree at the University of Turku.
+In this application round, you can apply for admission to up to two doctoral programmes at the University of Turku.
+You can only have one valid doctoral degree study right at the University of Turku at a time.

 Application documents: